cue-lang/cue/doc/ref/spec.md

 ### String interpolation

-Strings interpolation allows constructing strings by replacing placeholder expressions included in strings to be replaced with their string representation.
+String interpolation allows constructing strings by replacing placeholder expressions with their string representation.
 String interpolation may be used in single- and double-quoted strings, as well as their multiline equivalent.

-A placeholder is demarked by a enclosing parentheses prefixed with a backslash `\`.
-Within the parentheses may be any expression to be evaluated within the scope within which the string is defined.
+A placeholder consists of "\(" followed by an expression and a ")".
+The expression is evaluated within the scope within which the string is defined.

 ```
 a: "World"